-Statement Description algorithm Defines the algorithm to be used in a key clause. ca-file Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certificates. cert-file Specifies the path to a file containing the TLS certificate for a connection. ciphers Specifies a list of allowed ciphers. dhparam-file Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. key Defines a shared secret key for use with TSIG or the command channel. key-file Specifies the path to a file containing the private TLS key for a connection. keys Specifies one or more server_key s to be used with a remote server. prefer-server- ciphers Specifies that server ciphers should be preferred over client ones. protocols Specifies the allowed versions of the TLS protocol. random-device Specifies a source of entropy to be used by the server. remote- hostname Specifies the expected hostname in the TLS certificate of the remote server. response-policy Specifies response policy zones for the view or among global options. secret Defines a Base64-encoded string to be used as the secret by the algorithm. session-keyalg 3.4.
-Statement Specifies the algorithm to use for the TSIG session key. s by Tag 309 session-keyfile Specifies the pathname of the file where a TSIG session key is written, when generated by named
+Statement Description algorithm Defines the algorithm to be used in a key clause. ca-file Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certificates. cert-file Specifies the path to a file containing the TLS certificate for a connection. ciphers Specifies a list of allowed ciphers. dhparam-file Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. key Defines a shared secret key for use with TSIG or the command channel. key-file Specifies the path to a file containing the private TLS key for a connection. keys Specifies one or more $server\key$ s to be used with a remote server. prefer-server- ciphers Specifies that server ciphers should be preferred over client ones. protocols Specifies the allowed versions of the TLS protocol. remote- hostname Specifies the expected hostname in the TLS certificate of the remote server. response-policy Specifies response policy zones for the view or among global options. secret Defines a Base64-encoded string to be used as the secret by the algorithm. session-keyalg Specifies the algorithm to use for the TSIG session key. session-keyfile 3.4.
+Statement Specifies the pathname of the file where a TSIG session key is written, when generated by named soy Tag for use by nsupdate -1. session-